AntonC9018/Hopper_University_Paper/paper.md

 Trust me, this saves a lot of time and nerves.

-#### 4.6.4.2.
+#### 4.6.5.2.
 AliasAttribute

-This is another easy to understand one.
+This one is another easy to understand one.

 The point of the `Alias` attribute, or, in general, the point of defining aliases for certain *methods* of components, is to exploit a certain common pattern in code and to replace it with less verbose code.
 In particular, the pattern here is getting a component from an entity, and immediately calling it with certain arguments, possibly passing the entity itself to it as an argument.